jorgik1/commerce_worldpay/worldpay page example/README.txt

    - In the left navigation click "Page Format" and blank all the fields.

  * Now in the left navigation click "File Management".
-Here you will one by one upload all the files in this folder exluding this README file.
+Here you will one by one upload all the files in this folder excluding this README file.
 Do not enter anything in the "WorldPay Name for File".

  * Now you can preview your customized WorldPay payment pages by clicking on